leomet07/cafe_cameras/README.md

 ]
 ```

+## Random information

+The start and end times are recording in UTC time.

 ## Privacy Implications

 While this project does "track" pedestrians, it does not record induvidual data or any identifiable information.
 It would record a moving blob and a pedestrian in the same way.
 This project is also FOSS, and the source code is public.
 You may check for yourselves!